 The pic isn’t believable for a second, but is always entertaining, slick and well-acted.
 The supporting cast members of note are Paula Patton, as the DEA agent and lover of Denzel; and Bill Paxton as the ruthless psychopathic CIA leader.

-It’s a playful buddy flick, in the mode of Bonnie and Clyde, and its anti-hero heroes are amoral and its villains are scoundrels of the lowest order.
-It’s that kind of a disposable slippery thriller.
+It’s a playful buddy flick, in the mode of Bonnie and Clyde but hardly as good, and its anti-hero heroes are amoral and its villains are scoundrels of the lowest order.
+It’s that kind of a disposable slippery formulaic thriller.

 REVIEWED ON 8/2/2013 GRADE: B-